emory/inc-mm-v4/_pages/now.md

 {% include toc.html %}

-## Firstly
+# Firstly

-I am, as of January 17, 2018, divorced.
+- I am, as of January 17, 2018, divorced.

-The Estranged Dr. Lundberg and I are still doing things our own way and it's been something I am proud of.
+- The Estranged Dr. Lundberg and I are still doing things our own way and it's been something I am proud of.

-### In General
+## In General

 - My garage still has a metric assload of crap in it and no room for a car.
-- I have taken my kids on two road trips exceeding 3 hours in the car and I survived.
+- I have taken my kids on two road trips exceeding 4 hours in the car and we survived.
+- I am considering hiring one of those profesional organizers to come over and un-fuck my house.

-## Work
+# Work

 - I am the Principal Security Engineer for Auth0 and am obsessively preoccupied with our security operations team.

-### Other Efforts
+## Other Efforts

 - I posted an intermission episode of [the hellyeah! show](http://show.hellyeah.com/) just to say "hi".
 - Therapy is going well, so generally I'm doing well.
-- I am pleased to report that my heart isn't damaged in any lasting way by my divorce; I'm madly in love and it's all kinds of amazing.
+- I am pleased to report that my heart isn't noticeably damaged in any persistent way following the events of 2017.

-## Free/Busy
+### Free/Busy

 * You can see the Free/Busy status of [My Personal Calendar](https://calendar.google.com/calendar/ical/emory%40hellyeah.com/public/basic.ics) but be aware this doesn't include my Free/Busy on campus, nor my travel calendar.